Caladium, Elephant Ear: Planting and Growing

 Tropical Vibes on Your Terrace

 Fancy sipping coffee or tea in a tropical setting?
 A few potted caladiums will add a splash of colour with their foliage on a terrace, balcony, or in a small courtyard.
 Pair them with a Dipladenia or Brazilian Jasmine.
-A stunning Agave attenuata not only offers beautiful rosette foliage but also flowers every year—unlike other agaves.
-Cordylines can thrive in pots for years, like the Cordyline ‘Charly Boy’, whose red hues will perfectly complement the red tones of certain caladiums (Caladium ‘Red Flash’).
+A beautiful Agave attenuata not only offers striking rosette foliage but also flowers every year, unlike other agaves.
+Cordylines can thrive in pots for years—like the Cordyline ‘Charly Boy’, whose red hues will perfectly complement the red tones of certain caladiums (Caladium ‘Red Flash’).

 A Mini Jungle in Your Garden

-If you treat caladium as an annual, you can certainly grow it outdoors in the garden.
-In this case, plant it in a cool, shaded woodland area, sheltered from direct sunlight and drafts.
-Pair it with other subtropical plants like a Tree Fern (Dicksonia antarctica), a Schefflera delavayi (a cousin of our indoor scheffleras), or a classic yet reliable Fatsia japonica.
-Though not very hardy, the Abyssinian Red Banana makes a striking statement in just one season—though it’s best kept in a pot so you can bring it indoors before winter frosts.
-To echo the “elephant ear” foliage of caladiums, consider colocasias like Colocasia esculenta ‘Black Magic’.
-Ferns of all kinds are always welcome in shaded garden areas, but why not try something more exotic (and slightly tender!), like Blechnum brasiliense ‘Volcano’, a Brazilian fern with striking red-purple young fronds.
+Though caladiums are often treated as annuals, they can be grown outdoors in the garden.
+In this case, plant them in a cool, shaded woodland area, sheltered from direct sunlight and drafts.
+Complement them with other subtropical plants like a Tree Fern (Dicksonia antarctica), a Schefflera delavayi (a cousin of indoor scheffleras), or a classic yet reliable Fatsia japonica.
+Though not very hardy, the striking Abyssinian Red Banana makes a dramatic impact in just one season—though it should be kept in a pot to overwinter indoors.
+To echo the “elephant ear” foliage of caladiums, try colocasias like Colocasia esculenta ‘Black Magic’.
+Ferns of all kinds thrive in shaded garden areas, but why not try something more exotic (and slightly tender!), like Blechnum brasiliense ‘Volcano’, a Brazilian fern with striking red-purple young fronds.

-→ Discover more beautiful companion plants for Caladium in our guide!
+→ Discover more stunning caladium pairings in our guide!

 Did you know?

-- The genus Caladium derives its name from the Amerindian word “kélady“, the name of this young plant in the local dialect;
+- The genus Caladium takes its name from the Amerindian word “kélady“, the name of this plant in the local dialect;

 - Caladiums have been cultivated in Europe since the late 18th century.